openearth/create-deltares-viewer/readme.md

 # Create Deltares viewer

-Create a deltares viewer with one command.
+Create a Deltares viewer with one command.
 These packages are included:

 - [Vuetify](https://vuetifyjs.com)
 - [Vue router](https://router.vuejs.org/)